 - Weight loss

-- In infants, sunken soft spot in the skull or no wet diapers for 3 or more hours
+- Signs in infants are a sunken soft spot in the skull or no wet diapers for 3 or more hours

 |Soft Spot in Infant Skull|

 |Copyright © Nucleus Medical Media, Inc.|

 Dehydration can be very serious and life threatening.
 A person may need medical care right away.

 Treatment may include:

-- Small amounts of oral rehydration solution throughout the day.
+- Drinking small amounts of an oral rehydration solution during the day.